 - Hawkins v.
 Boehringer Ingelheim: Set for trial on March 23, 2015

-The real hope is that these cases don't go on that long.
-Boehringer could see the light pretty quickly if they take big hits in the first few trials.
-Certainly, the hope is that these cases are large verdicts for the plaintiffs and it pushes a global settlement of these claims.
+The real hope is that they tide soon turns and Boehringer sees the light after a few more trials.
+Losing one is tough but the hope is still that the next few cases are large verdicts for the plaintiffs and it pushes a global settlement of these claims.
 Certainly, the victims have waited long enough.Do I Have a Potential Pradaxa Claim?

 If you are still taking Pradaxa, be sure to talk to your doctor about the risks and benefits of taking the drug.
 Save all pharmacy receipts, prescription bottles and free sample packages given to you by your doctor.
 These could be important evidence in your case.